WilliamVo2/LateX-in-vS/README.md

 - Added at least three 0's pictorial
 - Added the length of w is odd and its middle symbol is 0's
 - Modify machine recognize even number of 0s.
--DFA start with A and has most B.
+- DFA start with A and has most B.
 ## Set up:
 - `brew install --cask mactex`